obartra/nodeberry/projects/ocarina/sound.md

 If we want to know if a given instrument was used to play a given note, we'll look at the smaller frequencies as well.
 In that sense, we can treat the different, smaller frequencies as an instrument "fingerprint".

+[Audacity](https://www.audacityteam.org/) has a frequency analyzer that may be useful to help you identify the frequencies that each note you play produces.

 ## 🧮 Math

 Now that we understand how sound waves work and how different musical notes are produced, we need to figure out _how_ we know which frequencies are being used.